As a dog owner, it’s essential that you understand your dog’s body language.

 You should understand that raised hackles do not always indicate an aggressive animal.

 Think of hackles like human goosebumps.
-Raised hackles can signal aggression, but they can also signal excitement, nervousness or anxiety.
+Raised hackles can signal aggression, but they can also indicate excitement, nervousness, or anxiety.

 Your dog has no more control over raising its hackles than you have control over breaking out in goosebumps.

-When you bring a dog into your home, it’s important to research canine body language.
+When you bring a dog into your home, it’s essential to research canine body language.

 While each part of your dog’s body can tell you something, its overall positioning speaks volumes.